-House Bill No. [insert bill number] proposes an income tax credit for property owners who rent dwellings below market rate in Montana.
-The bill allows both individual and corporate income taxpayers to claim a credit against their tax liability for renting a dwelling at less than 110% of the fair market rent for the county.
-The credit is calculated at $200 for each $100 by which the rent is below this threshold, with a maximum credit that cannot exceed the taxpayer's income tax liability.
+House Bill No. introduced by D. Baum and others proposes an income tax credit for property owners who rent dwellings below market rate in Montana.
+The bill allows both individual and corporate income taxpayers to claim a credit for renting a dwelling at less than 110% of the fair market rent for the respective county.
+The credit amount is set at $200 for each $100 by which the rent is below the threshold, with a maximum credit that cannot exceed the taxpayer's income tax liability.
 Additionally, the credit can be carried forward for up to three years.
-To qualify, the rental must be under a lease agreement of at least one year and meet specific housing quality standards.
+To qualify, the dwelling must be under a lease agreement of at least one year and meet specific housing quality standards.
 The bill also stipulates that the credit cannot be claimed if the rent is already limited due to participation in other programs.

 Statutes affected: